Building an Adobe House with Preschool children

-Before you buy any kind of clay and soil which contains clay, please explore what kind of soil you have around your school together with the children.
-Make a ‘Soil Test’ by mixing some soil with water in a jar.
-A few minutes later you can see what your soil contains.
+Before you buy any kind of clay or clay soil, please investigate with the children what kind of soil you have available to you in your school’s garden.
+Conduct a ‘soil test’ by mixing some soil with water in a jar.
+Within a few minutes you will be able to see what your soil contains.

-..and hands mix the mud very well until it all becomes one sticky Mudpie!
-It is nice to offer the children a bowl with water to wash their hands and feet.
+...and use their hands to mix the mud well until it becomes one sticky mud pie!
+It is a good idea to have a bowl of water handy for children to wash their hands and feet afterwards.

-Once all bricks are dry, the children will carry them to the construction area.
-The single bricks will be glued together with additional mud (earth-straw-water-mixture)
+Once all the bricks are dry, the children will transport them to the construction area.
+The individual bricks will be fixed together using additional mud (made from the same earth-straw-water mixture).

-Building a wall needs lots of team work: carrying the bricks and placing them on the wall are a lot of fun but also require a lot of hard work!
+Building a wall requires teamwork: carrying the bricks and placing them on the wall is a lot of fun but also hard work!
 Children will use their hands and feet in order to build a strong wall.

-The wall is built and a space for the entrance has been left open.
+The walls are built and a space for the entrance has been left open.

-You can decorate the house with balloons and a red ribbon and the Housewarming Party can now start.
+You can decorate the house with balloons and a red ribbon and the housewarming party can start!